Safeguard Coaches: History

 Safeguard was established in 1924 by Arthur Newman, when he converted an accident damaged lorry to carry passengers, and by 1927 was running bus services to the newly constructed Aldershot Road housing estate.
 Shortly afterwards, another service to Onslow Village commenced.

 However, the main company in the area Aldershot & District Traction challenged Safeguard with six months of competition.
 After this, the two companies agreed that Safeguard would run the Woodside and Onslow routes, and both companies the Guildford Park service.
 In time, Safeguard extended the Woodside route to Westborough and then to Park Barn, and the Guildford Park service reached Dennisville.

 In 1988, Farnham Coaches was purchased, adding a significant number of vehicles to the Safeguard fleet.

 In 2000, Safeguard gained the contract for the Guildford Shuttle, a free service connecting various parts of Guildford Town Centre.
-At first, a Plaxton Pointer bodied Dennis Dart SLF was acquired.
-This was replaced by an Optare Alero.
-However, this proved too small and so another Mini Pointer Dart was acquired.
+The Guildford Shuttle was later withdrawn in August 2008, the council saying it was costing too much to operate.
+The Guildford Shuttle was reinstated commercially by Safeguard in January 2009, but this did not last long as it was finally withdrawn on 22 May 2010.

-More recently, in 2002, Safeguard lost some school bus work and Onslow routes 10/11 to Countryliner after ten years.
+In 2002, Safeguard lost some school bus work and Onslow routes 10 and 11 to Countryliner after ten years.
 As a result of this, the bus fleet was cut from ten to seven vehicles.

-The Guildford Shuttle was withdrawn in August 2008, the council saying it was costing too much to operate.
+From 24 July 2010, Safeguard ran Merrow Park and Ride route 300 using Surrey County Council owned buses freed up following the withdrawal of the Ride Pegasus! school bus scheme by Surrey County Council.
+From September 2013, this service was passed to Stagecoach South who won the contract to operate the town's Park & Ride network.

+In 2016, Safeguard launched its new Sunday service on route 5 from the town centre to the Royal Surrey County Hospital via Guildford Park, along with some other extra journeys on other days.

+Safeguard took delivery of two examples of the Optare MetroCity, one of which had been named after long-serving employee Linda Chambers, who retired after 28 years with the firm.

 Commencing 4 November 2018, Arriva launched routes A (to/from Royal Surrey County Hospital), B (to/from the Park Barn Estate) and C (to/from Stoughton) to rival the existing routes already operated by Stagecoach South and Safeguard.
 Safeguard retaliated with re-entry to Bellfields.

+On 20 August 2021, Safeguard went live on a new mobile application - myTrip - in partnership with app and website provider Passenger.

 On 18 December 2021, following the withdrawal of Guildford operations by Arriva, Safeguard took control of the route 18, which ran from Onslow Village to Guildford town centre.
 This service was extended to Bushy Hill in Merrow via Burpham to cover gaps created by Stagecoach South's new route 6 on what were routes 36 and 37 from Arriva.
-This was on the same day as the company left Onslow Village 92 years ago, in 1929.
+This was on the same day as the company left Onslow Village 92 years previously, in 1929.
 A heritage bus was operated on the day of changes.
-From 30 August 2022, the route 18 will be transferred to Compass Travel.
+From 30 August 2022, the route 18 was transferred to Compass Travel.